SQL Server 2022 Version Numbers

 Cumulative Updates (CUs):

 CUs are rolled out regularly and include all prior fixes along with new enhancements.
-As of January 16, 2025, the latest available CU is:
+The latest available CU are:

 General Distribution Releases (GDRs):